mm6/InternetOfThingsCourse/Syllabus.md

 ### Policy on collaboration

 Any code copied from another source must be clearly cited.
 Provide as a comment in the code the exact URL where the code was copied from.
 Code that is provided by the instructor is allowed as long as the code is clearly cited as being provided by the instructor.
-Of course, if you have violated the spirit of the project, you will earn zero points.
+Of course, if you have copied an excessive amount of code and violated the spirit of the project, you will earn zero points.
 Copying code without citing it is cheating.

 A student who shares code with another student will be treated the same as the person who does the copying.
 Keep your own code safe.

 The penalty for each instance of cheating, whether on a quiz, exam, or homework project, will be a zero for that assignment and a lowering of the final grade by one letter (e.g. from B to C).
+The lowering of the course grade will occur after the zero for the assignment is applied.

 In addition to any penalties imposed by the instructor, all cheating and plagiarism infractions will be reported in writing to the Associate Dean for the program, the Associate Dean of Faculty, the Dean of Student Affairs, and the Dean.
 They will review and determine if expulsion should be recommended.
 The report will become part of the student’s record.